Stephen523/MIALAB/docs/source/index.rst

 PSAIA is a program to calculate PSAIA score of proteins and then predict the batch of possible binding sites of proteins.

+PSAIA is a program to calculate PSAIA score of proteins and then predict the batch of possible binding sites of proteins.
+PSAIA is a program to calculate PSAIA score of proteins and then predict the batch of possible binding sites of proteins.
+PSAIA is a program to calculate PSAIA score of proteins and then predict the batch of possible binding sites of proteins.
 .. toctree::
    :maxdepth: 2
    :caption: Quick Start: